stackabletech/stackable-cockpit/rust/stackable-cockpit/src/README.md

-# stackable
+# stackable-cockpit

-Stackable library powering the `stackablectl` CLI tool and `stackabled` API server.
+Stackable Cockpit library powering the `stackablectl` CLI tool and `stackable-cockpitd` API server.
 The components are:

 - `cluster`: Cluster-related functions and data structures.
 Currently two kind of cluster orchestration tools are
   supported: